 About the Signs of Heroin Withdrawal

 Heroin withdrawal begins soon after you use your last dose of the drug.
 If you want more of your drug, but cannot get it, these feelings are what others call “dope sick.”
 When you feel the effects of withdrawal, only taking another dose helps you feel better.
-Unfortunately, that is the trap of heroin addiction.
+Unfortunately, that is the trap of heroin addiction and reiterates the importance of a Florida heroin addiction treatment center.

 Signs of heroin withdrawal include: